nstack/stackhut/docs/index.rst

 Welcome to StackHut's documentation!
 ====================================

-Thank you for browsing our documentation, it's all a bit rough and incomplete at the moment.
+Thank you for browsing our documentation.
 Please let us know at docs@stackhut.com if anything is unclear or you find a mistake.
 Better still, submit a pull-request using the link at the top-right, thanks!

 Check out :ref:`getting_started_index` for a quick guide to both using and creating APIs on StackHut.